Campaspe Lloyd Jacob has a broad practice with a particular focus on crime, extradition, inquests & professional discipline.

 Professional Discipline overview

 Campaspe appears before disciplinary tribunals seeking to avoid damaging outcomes for professional individuals.
 She regularly appears in Police Misconduct hearings to represent officers who are facing all manner of allegations.
+Recently, she has obtained ‘not proven’ findings for clients facing charges of rape, sexual assault and financial impropriety.

 Inquests & Inquiries overview